-4. Boost beneficial bacteria
+4. Boost beneficial bacteria with probiotics

 Re-fortifying with canine-formulated probiotics can also help encourage your dog’s anal glands to empty on their own.
 Well-respected brands include Prozyme Digestive Enzyme Supplement and Digest-All Plus.
-Simply follow dosing instructions on the package.
+Simply follow the dosing instructions on the package.

 5. Apply a warm compress